Skip to main content

 Carolyn Larson, Senior Program Manager of Recruitment Marketing and DEI at C.H.
 Robinson

-Kim also stressed the significance of monitoring career progression and retention once employees are onboarded.
+Kim also emphasized the importance of monitoring career growth and retention after employees join the organization.

-She then mentioned how DEI and talent teams must measure diverse leads and candidate satisfaction surveys and conduct exit interviews to gather more insights for improving retention efforts.
+She noted that DEI and talent teams should track diverse leads, candidate satisfaction survey results, and exit interviews to gather deeper insights that can help improve retention outcomes.

 “There’s a lot of data and metrics that you can collect to determine what works for your organization,” Kim said.
 “You have to understand where your opportunities are first, and then determine what metrics you want to tackle in order to ensure you advance your programs and goals.”

-2. Create Continuous Feedback to Gain Insights on Employee Experiences
+2. Collect Ongoing Feedback to Understand Employee Experiences

-Kim described how using employee satisfaction surveys and focus groups to gather ongoing feedback from your workforce is essential.
+Kim explained that employee satisfaction surveys and focus groups are valuable tools for gathering ongoing feedback from the workforce.

 “You’re going to get a better view if you do it quarterly,” Kim said.
 “It’s important to highlight the success stories.
 Have diverse employees tell their story – their authentic stories – why they choose to be there and why they stay.
 Highlight that and make it available to internal employees as well as external candidates.
 You can promote that to attract diverse talent as well.”